-Does your child have atrial fibrillation?
+Does your child have atrial fibrillation (AF or AFib)?
 Here are some facts you should know.

 Atrial fibrillation is very rare in children.
 The symptoms, diagnosis and treatments are much the same as in an adult.